 The Arkham games focus entirely on the exploits of the Caped Crusader, but what of the man beneath the cowl?
 The moral quandaries of Bruce Wayne are the territory of Telltale in their retelling of the Batman universe.

-Over two seasons so far, Telltale’s Batman has explored the nature of Wayne’s dual personality, and his obligations to the city of Gotham.
+Over five episodes, Telltale’s Batman has explored the nature of Wayne’s dual personality, and his obligations to the city of Gotham.
 Several points of the story demand that you choose between sending Bruce or Batman to a situation: essentially a choice between social influence or terrifying violence.
 As Bruce, such a situation plays out in the traditional Telltale formal: multiple dialogue choices and timed responses, with the wrong answers potentially leading to disaster.
-As Batman, the game riffs more on his role as a detective than a Knight, using his gadgets to analyse evidence and intellect to connect clues.
+As Batman, the adventure game riffs more on his role as a detective than a Knight, using his gadgets to analyse evidence and intellect to connect clues.

 Perhaps its biggest pull, though, is the fact that it’s set early in Batman’s career.
 So early, in fact, that you’ll be witness to how each of his actions mould the rise of his archenemy: the Joker.